occxlnce/Signup-page/README.md

-# Register Page HTML and CSS Repository
+# Sign-up Page Repository

-This repository contains HTML and CSS code for a Register page.
-The Register page is a basic user interface designed for user authentication and can be used as a starting point for building Register functionality in web applications.
+The Register page was designed for user authentication and can be used as a starting point for building Register functionality in web applications.

 ## Table of Contents